 13. You're engaged in displacement activities

-Just because you’re busy you may think you’re moving towards re-employment.
-However, one careers counsellor says too many people convince themselves they’re looking for work when they’re simply wasting time.
-“There's nothing worse than sitting at home, scanning job boards, and waiting for the phone to ring Share on twitter,” he said.
-“You need to sell yourself, or you will waste your time on a lot of activity which will get you nowhere.”
+Just because you're busy you may think you're moving towards re-employment.
+However, one careers counsellor says too many people convince themselves they're looking for work when they're simply wasting time. "[efc_twitter text="There's nothing worse than sitting at home, scanning job boards, and waiting for the phone to ring"]," he said.
+"You need to sell yourself, or you will waste your time on a lot of activity which will get you nowhere."

 Following job loss or a discombobulating life event, psychologist Oliver James said a group of people will always attempt to regain control by obsessively controlling minor elements of their lives, like diet or exercise.
 This will keep you busy, but it will bring you no closer to finding a new job.